abrudz/Kbd/comp.md

 # ASCII symbol compositions
 Not every symbols has a meaning in any or every APL implementation or dialect.
 Some symbols have different meanings in different implementations and dialects.
+The following are listed with their Dyalog meanings (in `⎕ML←1`) and some [extensions](https://github.com/abrudz/dyalog-apl-extended).

 Not every APL symbol is included in every keyboard layout.
 Please [open an issue](https://github.com/abrudz/Kbd/issues/new) if you would like to request a symbol to be included.

-Some compositions are commutative (ASCII symbols can be entered in either order), but some must be entered in the order given (left tack and right tack ⊣ ⊢).
+Some compositions are commutative (ASCII symbols can be entered in either order), but some must be entered in the order given (such as left tack and right tack ⊣ ⊢).

-## Microsoft Windows

 ## macOS
 \**Not the Greek or Latin group symbols*, possibly has "APL Function Symbol" in the Unicode name.

+Press alt and the 1st symbol together followed by the 2nd symbol.
+For example, <kbd>alt</kbd>+<kbd>&lt;</kbd> then <kbd>-</kbd> gives `←` .

 | Symbol | Function (symbol name / Unicode symbol name) | Compositions |
 | --- | --- | --- |